 - Destroy microorganisms.
 Chlorine and other chemicals do a decent job of eliminating the microorganisms that often plague hot tubs and spas, but UV light goes deeper and targets contaminants that chlorine cannot.

 - Improve air quality.
 If your hot tub is located indoors, chances are there’s a strong chemical odor present.
 Chlorine is known to cause dizziness, headaches, and nausea – none of which are pleasant when you or your guests are trying to relax peacefully.

 - Lower chemical use.
 UV light sterilization uses only UV light – nothing else – and has been proven to kill 75% of what chlorine can, meaning that you can significantly reduce the amount of chemicals going into your hot tub while still ensuring a safe and sanitary spa experience.
 Fewer chemicals also means lower costs and easier spa water maintenance, which can be appreciated by individuals and businesses alike!

 - Increase the life of your spa.
 Harsh chemicals like chlorine are hard on your hot tub and can cause deterioration and damage over time.
 With the introduction of a UV light sterilizer and less chlorine, you can extend the service life of your hot tub and protect your investment.

 - Reduce sensitivities.
 As UV light is just high-energy light, there is no fear of itching or rashes.
-In fact, these symptoms should be far less common if you lower the amount of chemicals used when adding a UV sterilizer to your setup.
+In fact, these symptoms should be far less common if you lower the amount of chemicals used when adding a Ultraviolet sterilizer to your setup.